 Following the FTX exchange collapse, lawyers are pursuing FTX settlements from a number of companies and entities on behalf of investors who lost money.Learn More About this Lawsuit See If You Qualify Now >

-Given common questions of fact and law raised in cryptocurrency exchange lawsuits currently pending in U.S. District Courts nationwide, several plaintiffs filed a motion to transfer with the U.S. Judicial Panel on Multidistrict Litigation (JPML) in February, requesting the growing number of FTX lawsuits be centralized before one judge for coordinated pretrial proceedings, as each of the cases involve parties who claim the now bankrupt cryptocurrency exchanges stole their digital assets and blocked them from making withdrawals.
+Given common questions of fact and law raised in complaints currently pending in U.S. District Courts nationwide, several plaintiffs filed a motion to transfer (PDF) with the U.S. Judicial Panel on Multidistrict Litigation (JPML) last month, requesting the growing number of FTX crypto loss lawsuits be centralized before one judge for coordinated pretrial proceedings, as each of the cases involve parties who claim the now bankrupt cryptocurrency exchanges stole their digital assets and blocked them from making withdrawals.

 "*" indicates required fields

 Bard claims two cases selected for the third and fourth bellwether trials are no longer representative of the litigation due to the plaintiffs' worsening injuries and need for additional surgeries due to their failed hernia mesh products.

 More than 775 Exactech lawsuits have been filed in federal and state courts as parties work toward a plan for bellwether early test trials.